nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/20_is_new_18.rst.txt

 Looking at this data, the chance of coming back from 20 points-or-more down (``~5.3%``) is about the same as coming back from 18 points-or-more down (``~4.9%``) in the earlier era.
-To put this in perspective, this overall ~2 point shift is on par with but not as pronounced as :doc:`the advantage a home team has over a road team
+To put this in perspective, this overall 2 to 2.5 point shift is on par with but not quite as pronounced as :doc:`the advantage a home team has over a road team
 </analysis/home_v_away>` when attempting a comeback.
 Note, there are :doc:`many ways
 to compare the comeback chances of the eras
-</analysis/understanding_and_using_the_plots>`, but 2 points is a fairly stable
+</analysis/understanding_and_using_the_plots>`, but 2.5 points is a fairly stable
 characterization of the shift under varying conditions.

 To be clear, there has been a marked shift in the data: there are about 1.8 times as many 20-points-or-more comebacks comparing the eras.
-And when viewed through the lens of a point spread in sport betting, a two point shift is significant.
+And when viewed through the lens of a point spread in sport betting, a 2.5 point shift is significant.

 But as a fan watching the game, the data shows that leads are *roughly* as safe as they have been, perhaps needing an extra bucket to maintain the same level of security.